TornovDutta/Spring-Ollama-Chat-API/README.md

 - `GET /api/chat/{message}` - Sends a message to the AI chat model and gets a response.
 - `GET /api/status` - Checks the server status.

+## LLM Model Used
+This project utilizes **Llama 3.2:1B**, a **large language model (LLM)** optimized for AI-driven conversations.
+Llama 3.2:1B is designed for efficient and accurate responses while maintaining lightweight computational requirements, making it suitable for real-time chat applications.

 ## Project Structure
 ```
 Ai/